awsdocs/amazon-route53-docs/doc_source/tutorial-redirecting-dns-queries.md

 ## Step 4: Create an S3 Bucket and Configure It to Redirect Requests to Another Domain Name<a name="tutorial-redirecting-dns-queries-create-s3-bucket"></a>

 In this tutorial, we're using an S3 bucket as the origin for your CloudFront distribution, but the bucket won't contain your content\.
-Instead, we're using the bucket only to redirect requests from one domain name to another\.
+Instead, we're using the bucket only to redirect requests from one domain name to another\.<a name="tutorial-redirecting-dns-queries-create-s3-bucket-procedure"></a>

 **To create an S3 bucket and configure it to redirect requests to another domain name**